dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/00_NRSDKOverview.md

 ### Optimized Rendering

-NRSDK optimizes the rendering performance in the backend to minimize the latency of the entire system and to reduce judder.
+XREAL SDK optimizes the rendering performance in the backend to minimize the latency of the entire system and to reduce judder.
 It provides a smooth and comfortable user experience devoid of dizziness and sickness.
 You do not need to enable or tune rendering specifications as they are automatically applied.

-**Warping:** Instead of polling tracking data at the very beginning of each frame to render the image, NRSDK uses dynamically predicted poses of the glasses to warp the rendered image, reprojecting the warping frames to the displaybefore every VSync.
+**Warping:** Instead of polling tracking data at the very beginning of each frame to render the image, XREAL SDK uses dynamically predicted poses of the glasses to warp the rendered image, reprojecting the warping frames to the displaybefore every VSync.

 ### Multi-modal Interactions

 - **XREAL Light Controller (3DoF)**: A light 3DoF controller to interact with the virtual objects in a natural and intuitive way.

-- **XREAL Phone Controller (3DoF)**: An Android mobile phone can serve as a 3DoF controller for NRSDK applications.
+- **XREAL Phone Controller (3DoF)**: An Android mobile phone can serve as a 3DoF controller for XREAL SDK applications.
 The phone screen supports gestures and various other touchscreen actions to provide interaction options.

 For more interaction models, please refer to the [Design Guide](https://xreal.gitbook.io/nrsdk/design-guide/design-guide-overview).